LSM Newswire

 Free community concert on Boston Esplanade on May 31, 2009, features Haydn’s Creation

 The Society will perform a free, outdoor concert for the City of Boston, featuring Principal Conductor Grant Llewellyn conducting the Handel and Haydn period-instrument ensemble and chorus in Haydn’s masterwork The Creation.
-Held on Boston’s famed Esplanade, which has a capacity for more than 16,000 people, this community event is planned for national broadcast on radio and podcast, with the potential of reaching several hundred thousand more people throughout the United States.
+Held on Boston’s famed Esplanade, which has a capacity for more than 16,000 people, this community event is planned for broadcast with the potential of reaching several hundred thousand more people throughout the United States.
 This marks the third time the Society has performed on the Esplanade, the last time in 1990.
 A pre-concert performance will showcase the Handel and Haydn Youth Choruses, now in their 24th year.

 This event holds significance for two reasons: Handel and Haydn Society performed the American premiere of The Creation in 1819; additionally, while preparation for celebrations of the 2009 musical anniversaries has been underway in Great Britain and Europe for some time, Handel and Haydn is uniquely positioned to take the lead on an American observance.
 The Society is one of the only music organizations in the United States to take part in an international observance of the 200th anniversary of Haydn’s death on May 31, 2009, when The Creation will be performed on the same day around the world by other renowned ensembles.